 Indian-style spiced vegetable & cheese parcels

-- 2 medium carrots, peeled, finely chopped, squeezed of moisture
+- 2 carrots peeled, finely chopped, squeezed of moisture

-- 3 medium zucchini, finely chopped, squeezed of moisture
+- 3 zucchini finely chopped, squeezed of moisture

 - 1 cup frozen peas

 - 400 g no added salt chickpeas rinsed, drained, roughly mashed